+Potential participants will be identified through the three research sites, as well as through Participant Identification Centres (PICs).
 Clinicians will be provided with information on the MRB study, and asked to introduce the study to families.
+This may be in person at a clinic appointment, in a community setting/school or by letter.
 Clinicians will give potential families copies of the information sheets, and an Expression of Interest (EoI) form to be returned by the clinician or the family to the research team using the stamped address envelope provided.
+Families will also be invited to take part through research databases such as ASD-UK.
 We will request ethical permission to collect data from families who do not opt in, exploring reasons for declining to participate or for dropping out.
 The local Clinical Research Network at each site will assist with recruitment.